 (German Measles; 3-Day Measles)

-Rubella is a typically mild childhood infection that may, however, have devastating consequences for infants infected before birth (see Some Infections in Newborns : Rubella).
+Rubella is a typically mild childhood infection that may, however, have devastating consequences for infants infected before birth.
 A woman infected during the first 16 weeks (particularly the first 8 to 10 weeks) of pregnancy often passes the infection to the fetus.
-This fetal infection causes miscarriage, stillbirth, or multiple, severe birth defects (referred to as congenital rubella syndrome).
+This fetal infection causes miscarriage, stillbirth, or multiple, severe birth defects in the infant (referred to as congenital rubella syndrome).

 Rubella was once common during spring, with major epidemics infecting millions of people every 6 to 9 years.
 The disease is now rare in the United States because of widespread vaccination.
 Nonetheless, some young adult women have never had rubella or rubella vaccination and are thus at risk of having children with serious birth defects if they become infected during early pregnancy.
 Since 2004 in the United States, all cases of rubella have been imported by travelers or immigrants and rarely spread to other people.

 Rubella is spread mainly by breathing in small virus-containing droplets of moisture that have been coughed into the air by an infected person.
 Close contact with an infected person can also spread the infection.
-People who have rubella are contagious from 1 week before to 1 week after the rash appears, but most spread occurs when the rash is present.
+People who have rubella are most contagious from several days before to 1 week after the rash appears, and the infection is usually spread while the rash is present.
 An infant infected before birth can spread the infection for many months after birth.
-A person who has had rubella develops immunity and cannot contract it again.
+A person who has had rubella develops immunity and usually cannot contract it again.

 Symptoms of rubella begin about 14 to 21 days after infection.
-Adults and a few children feel mildly ill for a few days, with a low fever and irritated eyes.
+Adults and some children feel mildly ill for a few days, with a low fever and irritated eyes.
 But in most children, the first sign is the characteristic rash.